Plumsail/forms-docs/Public/how-to/data-table-convert-html.rst

 Microsoft Flow using HTML template functionality
 --------------------------------------------------
-This will show you how you can set up MS Flow with DataTable without converting it to HTML table first.
+This will show you how you can set up Flow with DataTable without converting it to HTML table first.

 Read more about adding Plumsail Actions connector in this section - :ref:`plumsail-actions-flow`.